PHT-Medic/dppe-auc/README.md

 # pp-auc
-Privacy-preserving AUC computation with SMPC protocol

-Exact privacy preserving AUC computation for the PHT1.0
+Privacy-preserving AUC computation with PHT-meDIC Exact privacy preserving AUC computation using the PHT.

 Concept of Mete: https://www.overleaf.com/project/5e39693bd5d8de0001399783

-# Next steps
-- Improve implemtation performance
-- Continue to follow protocol and finalize code
-- Include functionalities in train-container-library
-- Test on real PHT Setup

 ## Install requirements
 Run `pip install -r requirements.txt` to ensure all requirments are fullfilled.

-## Data generation
+## Synthetic Data generation
+During each run, synthetic data is generated.
 To generate sampe data, specify the number of stations and subjects.
 Afterwards 30-50% of fake subjects are added randomly.
 Unencrypted data is stored

 ## Key creation
-Keys are generated and stored for the number of stations and the aggregator under `data/keys/`
+Keys are generated and stored for the number of stations and the aggregator within the  `data/keys/` directory

 ## Execute
 1. Define number of subjects and create dataframes and keys.